echo-search/echo-search.github.io/README.md

   <li><strong>Dark Mode:</strong> A night-friendly interface reduces eye strain in low-light environments and improves reading comfort over extended periods.</li>
   <li><strong>Responsive Design:</strong> EchoSearch works seamlessly on desktops, laptops, tablets, and smartphones, adapting layout and functionality to fit any screen size.</li>
   <li><strong>Privacy-Focused:</strong> No user data is stored on servers.
 Version history and customization data remain within the platform, ensuring privacy and control for all users.</li>
-  <li><strong>Open Source:</strong> The platform is fully open-source, allowing developers and users to contribute, customize, and extend its capabilities.</li>
   <li><strong>High Performance:</strong> Optimized code and asset management ensure rapid page load times and smooth interactions across devices.</li>
   <li><strong>Version History:</strong> Detailed documentation of all updates, feature additions, and optimizations is available, allowing users to track changes over time.</li>
   <li><strong>Customization:</strong> Users can modify the interface, including colors, backgrounds, and button layouts, to suit personal preferences or organizational branding requirements.</li>